 When I got back home the number one question people asked was, “How was your trip?!”
-A genuine question to ask me but also an insane one.
+A genuine question to ask, but also an insane one.
 How am I supposed to sum up 8 months of my life and articulate deep feelings and eye-opening experiences?

-To those people that are about to go, you are in for an incredible ride.
+To those people that are about to quit your job to travel, you are in for an incredible ride.
 An unforgettable journey.
 A life changing experience.

 A Smile And Learning A Few Words Goes A Long Way.

-Knowing full well I was going to have to come out of my shell a bit once I started traveling was a bit “meh” to me.
-Queue Asia.
+Knowing full well I was going to have to come out of my shell once I started traveling was a bit “meh” to me.
+Cue Asia.

 Practice Being In The Now.

 Being in the now, was never something I thought about.
-It was like my brain was triggered to think in “check this off, onto the next one”.
+It was like my brain was triggered to think in “check this off, then onto the next thing”.